sunfounder/pico-2w-kit/docs/source/pyproject/py_game_10_second.rst

 **Conclusion**

-You've successfully built a "10 Second" Game using the Raspberry Pi Pico 2w!
+You've successfully built a "10 Second" Game using the Raspberry Pi Pico 2 W!
 This project combines sensor input, timing functions, and display control to create an interactive and entertaining game.
 It's an excellent example of how microcontrollers can be used to create fun and engaging experiences.

 Feel free to customize and expand upon this project.
 Whether it's adding new features, improving the design, or integrating additional components, the possibilities are endless.